Drayton

 Health performance in Drayton is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Drayton faces significant health challenges as assessed by AreaSearch.
+Drayton faces significant health challenges based on AreaSearch's assessment.

 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is relatively low at approximately 51% of the total population, which is around 966 people.
-The most common medical conditions in the area are asthma and arthritis, affecting 9.7% and 9.3% of residents respectively.
-65.4% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 18.2% of residents aged 65 and over, which is 344 people, lower than the 20.4% in Rest of Qld.
+Approximately 51% of the total population (~966 people) has private health cover, which is relatively low.
+The most common medical conditions in the area are asthma and arthritis, affecting 9.7 and 9.3% of residents respectively.
+Conversely, 65.4% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+As of 2021, the area has 18.9% of residents aged 65 and over (357 people), which is lower than the 20.4% in Regional Qld.
 Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health